T-Jon/Short-term_rental_measurement/README.md

 The script will start, navigate to the specified URL, and begin the scraping process.
 Once completed, the extracted data will be saved in a CSV file in the same directory as the script.

+## Configuration Options, considerations and limitations
+- Base URL, Driver PATH, and Date ranges are adjustable.
+Please refer to "Running the Script."
+- Data collection horizon is 6 months time.
+- Work in progress: Engaging with the "Show More" button functions intermittenly at this time.
+This is currently limiting results to 100 rows of data.
+This is due to how the script uses the "Smart Scroll" functionality and how the script engages with the page.
+I am currently investigating this further to

 ### Prerequisites